mavelyc/strive/README.md

 **Strive to do better.**
 **Strive to be better**

 Strive is an application built at MedHacks 2018 that tackles the BlueCross BlueShield Association challenge of Community Health and Infrastructure.
+Strive won top 10 hack of 750 competitors at MedHacks 2018, the world's largest medical hackathon.

 ## MedHacks 2018 -- John's Hopkins University